Parrot-Developers/libvideo-decode/README.md

 ## Testing

-The library can be tested using the provided _vdec_ command-line tool which takes as input a raw H.264 (annex B byte stream) file and can optionally output a decoded YUV file.
+The library can be tested using the provided _vdec_ command-line tool which takes as input a raw H.264 or H.265 (Annex B byte stream) file and can optionally output a decoded YUV file.
+It also supports decoding JPEG images.

 To build the tool, enable _vdec_ in the Alchemy build configuration.